SAP-archive/yaas-storefront/Readme.md

 Follow the steps outlined in the Dev Portal https://devportal.yaas.io/gettingstarted/createastorefront/index.html

 ### 2. Replace the default project id in the code base with your own (see project adminstration settings in the Builder).
 In gruntfile.js, set the PROJECT_ID to your own project ID.
 When you build the project, the default project id in bootstrap.js will be replaced with your project-id.
-At this time you will need to also configure the CLIENT_ID and REDIRECT_URI gruntfile variables with the values set in your Builder instance.
+At this time you will need to also configure the CLIENT_ID and REDIRECT_URI gruntfile variables with the values set in the application associated with your project.

 ### 3. Launch a new session
 Execute command "npm start" and open your browser at http://localhost:9000.
 You should now see your customized store.